oleglab/docker-grav/README.md

 # docker-grav
-A docker image from ALPINE Linux with NGINX, PHP-FPM through unix socket and GRAV.
+A docker image from ALPINE Linux with NGINX, PHP-FPM through unix socket and preinstalled GRAV.

 Running a new **Grav** site is a simple affair with [Docker](https://docker.com).
 Simply follow these simple steps: